 Reporting a data breach procedure

-It’s the law and Girlguiding policy to keep all personal data Girlguiding receives safe, secure and confidential where appropriate.
+It’s everyone’s responsibility to keep personal data safe, secure and confidential.

-A data breach is an incident or omission that results in a loss, theft, deletion, unauthorised sharing or unauthorised access to personal data.
-Here are some examples:
+A data breach is an incident that results in loss, theft, deletion, unauthorised sharing or unauthorised access to personal data.

 - Emailing personal data to the wrong person.